LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 The problem is that NAD+ levels decline steadily with age, and the drop is steeper than most people realise.
 Research published in the Journals of Gerontology reviewed the growing body of human intervention trials and confirmed what preclinical data had long suggested: advancing age is consistently associated with declining NAD+ abundance across tissues [1].
 By midlife, NAD+ levels may be 40–50% lower than they were in your 20s.
 By older adulthood, the decline can be even more dramatic.

-This matters because falling NAD+ levels don't just slow sirtuin activity in a linear way — they essentially shut it down.
+This matters because falling NAD+ levels do not just slow sirtuin activity in a linear way.
+They can substantially reduce it.
 Sirtuins are enzymatically inhibited when NAD+ drops below a certain threshold.
-It's less like a dimmer switch and more like a circuit breaker.
+It is less like a dimmer switch and more like a circuit breaker.

 What drives this decline?
-Several things conspire simultaneously: increased consumption of NAD+ by PARP enzymes responding to DNA damage, declining efficiency of the biosynthetic salvage pathway, reduced expression of NAD+-producing enzymes, and greater inflammatory burden — which accelerates NAD+ breakdown.
-It's a metabolic spiral that feeds on itself.
+Several things conspire simultaneously: increased consumption of NAD+ by PARP enzymes responding to DNA damage, declining efficiency of the biosynthetic salvage pathway, reduced expression of NAD+-producing enzymes, and greater inflammatory burden, which accelerates NAD+ breakdown.
+It is a metabolic spiral that feeds on itself.

-The downstream effects of NAD+ depletion — and the sirtuin silencing that follows — read like a checklist of age-related complaints:
+The downstream effects of NAD+ depletion, and the drop in sirtuin activity that follows, read like a checklist of age-related complaints:

 Energy crashes and mitochondrial dysfunction.
 SIRT1 and SIRT3 together maintain mitochondrial efficiency.
 When NAD+ falls, mitochondria produce less ATP, generate more reactive oxygen species, and ultimately begin to decline in number.
 The result: fatigue that doesn't resolve with sleep.